daegalus/wine-tkg-affinity/README.md

 You must be logged in to GitHub in order to download Wine or Proton nightly builds.

+**NOTE: The packages in the release downloads should work on any Linux distro, the `archbuilt` and `fedorabuilt` labeling is primarily that it was built on those distros, not that is specific to those.
+I release multiple because in the event one doesn't work, the other might.
+But in general, anyone can use any of the releases in a perfect world.**

 ## Affinity

 This particular repo is a fork of the wine-tkg-git builder to generate builds with patches for Affinity software by Serif.